KengoKato02/CPH-Assignment-1/readme.md

 # School Exercises

-This repository consists of numerous JavaScript & HTML and can be found in their respective folders.
+This repository consists of numerous JavaScript & HTML excercises, and can be found in their respective folders.

 ## JS
 **Calculator.js**, **Car.js**, **Cat.js**, **Array.js**, **Array-Objects.js**.
 Each project demonstrates different programming concepts, including functions, classes, and basic object-oriented principles.